RI-SCALE/lighthouse-ri-scale/ADMIN_API.md

 ---

-## 9. Legacy enrollment endpoint (`/enroll`)
+## 9. Enrollment endpoint (`/enroll`)

-> **This is a legacy interface retained for backward compatibility.**
+> **Recommended for enrolling a live entity.** Unlike the Admin API, `/enroll`
-> Prefer the Admin API (§5 above) for all new workflows.
+> fetches and verifies the subordinate's keys for you.
+Use the Admin API (§5)
+> for everything else — removal, metadata, lifetimes, key updates.

-`/enroll` is a simple HTTP GET endpoint that fetches and enrolls a subordinate in a single call.
+`/enroll` is a simple HTTP GET endpoint that fetches the subordinate's Entity Configuration from its `/.well-known/openid-federation`, verifies it, extracts the JWKS, and enrolls it in a single call.
 It is blocked by Caddy on port 443 (HTTP 403) and is reachable only via an SSH tunnel to the **main server port 7672**.

 ```bash
 # Open a tunnel to the main server port (separate from the Admin API tunnel)